-The total pension and OPEB liabilities in the September 30, 2020 and 2019 actuarial valuations (for the fiscal years ended June 30, 2022 and 2021) were determined using the following actuarial assumptions, applied to all periods included in the measurement:
+The total pension and OPEB liabilities in the September 30, 2021 and 2020 actuarial valuations (for the fiscal years ended June 30, 2023 and 2022) were determined using the following actuarial assumptions, applied to all periods included in the measurement:

-Actuarial cost method Entry age, normal

-Wage inflation rate 2.75%

-Investment rate of return:

-MIP and Basic plans (non-hybrid) 6.80%

-Pension Plus plan (hybrid) 6.80%

-Pension Plus 2 plan (hybrid) 6.00%

-OPEB plans 6.95%

-Projected salary increases 2.75% - 11.55%, including wage inflation at 2.75%

-Cost of living adjustments 3% annual non-compounded for MIP members

-Healthcare cost trend rate 7.75% Year 1 graded to 3.5% Year 15; 3.0% Year 120

-(7.0% Year 1 graded to 3.5% Year 15; 3.0% Year 120 in 2019)

-Mortality RP-2014 Male and Female Employee Annuitant Mortality Tables, adjusted for mortality improvements using projection scale MP-2017 from 2006.
+Actuarial cost method Entry age, normal Wage inflation rate 2.75% Investment rate of return: MIP and Basic plans (non-hybrid) 6.00% (6.80% in 2020) Pension Plus plan (hybrid) 6.00% (6.80% in 2020) Pension Plus 2 plan (hybrid) 6.00% OPEB plans 6.00% (6.95% in 2020) Projected salary increases 2.75% - 11.55%, including wage inflation at 2.75% Cost of living adjustments 3% annual non-compounded for MIP members Healthcare cost trend rate Pre-65: 7.75% Year 1 graded to 3.5% Year 15; 3.0% Year 120 Post-65: 5.25% Year 1 graded to 3.5% Year 15; 3.0% Year 120 Mortality RP-2014 Male and Female Employee Annuitant Mortality Tables, adjusted for mortality improvements using projection scale MP-2017 from 2006.
 For retirees, the tables were scaled by 82% for males and 78% for females.
-For active members, 100% of the table rates were

-used for both males and females.

-Other OPEB assumptions:

-Opt-out assumptions 21% of eligible participants hired before July 1, 2008 and 30% of those hired after June 30, 2008 are assumed to opt-out of the retiree health plan.
+For active members, 100% of the table rates were used for both males and females.
+Other OPEB assumptions: Opt-out assumptions 21% of eligible participants hired before July 1, 2008 and 30% of those hired after June 30, 2008 are assumed to opt-out of the - · retiree health plan.
 Survivor coverage 80% of male retirees and 67% of female retirees are assumed to have coverages continuing after the retiree's death.
 Coverage election at retirement 75% of male and 60% of female future retirees are assumed to elect coverage for 1 or more dependents.

+Assumption changes as a result of an experience study for the period 2012 through 2017 have been adopted by the System for use in the annual pension and OPEB valuations beginning with the September 30, 2018 valuation.
+The total pension and OPEB liabilities as of September 30, 2022, are based on the results of an actuarial valuation date of September 30, 2021, and rolled forward using generally accepted actuarial procedures, including the experience study.
+The recognition period for pension liabilities is 4.3922 years which is the average of the expected remaining service lives of all employees.
+The recognition period for OPEB liabilities is 6.2250 years which is the average of the expected remaining service lives of all employees.
+The recognition period for assets is 5 years.

-Assumption changes as a result of an experience study for the period 2012 through 2017 have been adopted by the System for use in the annual pension and OPEB valuations beginning with the September 30, 2017 valuation.
+Assumption changes as a result of an experience study for the period 2012 through 2017 have been adopted by the System for use in the annual pension and OPEB valuations beginning with the September 30, 2018 valuation.
 The total pension and OPEB liabilities as of September 30, 2021, are based on the results of an actuarial valuation date of September 30, 2020, and rolled forward using generally accepted actuarial procedures, including the experience study.
 The recognition period for pension liabilities is 4.4367 years which is the average of the expected remaining service lives of all employees.
 The recognition period for OPEB liabilities is 6.1312 years which is the average of the expected remaining service lives of all employees.
-The recognition period for assets is 5 years.

-Assumption changes as a result of an experience study for the period 2012 through 2017 have been adopted by the System for use in the annual pension and OPEB valuations beginning with the September 30, 2017 valuation.
-The total pension and OPEB liabilities as of September 30, 2020, are based on the results of an actuarial valuation date of September 30, 2019, and rolled forward using generally accepted actuarial procedures, including the experience study.
-The recognition period for pension liabilities is 4.4892 years which is the average of the expected remaining service lives of all employees.
-The recognition period for OPEB liabilities is 5.9870 years which is the average of the expected remaining service lives of all employees.
 The recognition period for assets is 5 years.